djboersma/MSG/README.md

 to be a cook in a prestigious restaurant and they ask you to fry an egg.
 So in this project I am frying an egg and hope that my performance is conforming to the desired standards of the restaurant.

+Requirements: your system should have a Python installation that is newer than version 3.4.
+The 'numpy' module is assumed to be installed.

+To run 'the application', please clone this project on your device, change into the project directory and run the `pads_simulation.py` python script.